Tensor-network-based variational Monte Carlo approach to the non-equilibrium steady state of open quantum systems: Numerical results

 In Fig. \ref{fig:density matrix} we compare directly the variational density matrix after 1000 SR iterations to the exact steady state density matrix for a system of 6 spins.
 The variational density matrix approximates the steady state accurately, with an Uhlmann fidelity between the variational and exact density matrices in excess of 0.99997.

 In Fig. \ref{fig:vicentini comparison} we compare the accuracy of our method against other time-independent variational approaches of \cite{Vicentini2019} and \cite{mellak2024deep}, based on restricted Boltzmann machine (RBM) and convolutional neural network (CNN) ansätze, respectively.
 Our steady-state magnetization results, obtained with an MPO of bond dimension $\chi=6$, are in the best agreement with the exact (quantum trajectories) results.
 We note that the total number of variational parameters used in our approach (144 for $\chi=6$) is close to 20 times smaller compared to the RBM ansatz (up to 2752), or 3 times smaller compared to the CNN ansatz (438).
+We attribute the improved performance of our method in part to the translationally-symmetric structure of the MPO ansatz, which reduces the number of variational parameters, as well as to the lack of additional statistical errors in the observable measurements.

+In Fig. \ref{fig: fse Ising} we perform a finite-size extrapolation of the steady-state magnetizations and Rényi-2 entropy, comparing the VMPOMC for the dissipative quantum Ising model with periodic boundary conditions (PBC) with a time-dependent MPS (or t-MPS) approach (as described in \cite{SCHOLLWOCK201196}) for an equivalent model with open boundary conditions (OBC), with the Hamiltonian

+The steady-state expectation values are seen to converge to the thermodynamic limit with smaller system sizes for PBC than OBC.
+In the latter case, a more accurate estimate of the thermodynamic expectation values is given by measuring the magnetizations of a single spin in the bulk of the chain instead of an average over the whole chain.
+On similar grounds, the estimate of $S_2$, a global property of the many-body system, converges much more slowly with increasing system size to its thermodynamic-limit value with OBC than with PBC.
+We attribute the slight deviations in the extrapolated thermodynamic limit-values for t-MPS from VMPOMC to additional sources of errors, such as due to the Trotter decomposition and finite time-step size.